DataDog/hiring-engineers/answers.md

 - [x] Sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field).
 - Successfully signed up for Datadog on https://app.datadoghq.com/signup
 - [x] Get the Agent reporting metrics from your local machine.
-In order to get the Datadog Agent reporting metrics from my local machine, I first install the Agent directly in my local machine (macOS) without VB or containers.
+- In order to get the Datadog Agent reporting metrics from my local machine, I first install the Agent directly in my local machine (macOS) without VB or containers.

 - **Datadog Agent installation.**
-After selecting macOS as the platform for installation (R1), I follow the installation instructions (R2).
+- After selecting macOS as the platform for installation (R1), I follow the installation instructions (R2).
 On my terminal, I run the following command which includes my Datadog API key.

 `$ DD_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxx bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_mac_os.sh)"`

-The installation runs automatically, and prompts the following success message:
+- The installation runs automatically, and prompts the following success message:

 *Your Agent is running properly.
 It will continue to run in the background and submit metrics to Datadog.
 You can check the agent status using the ##datadog-agent status## command or by opening the webui using the ##datadog-agent launch-gui## command.
 If you ever want to stop the Agent, please use the Datadog Agent App or the launchctl command.
 It will start automatically at login.*

+- **Datadog agent status.**
-- **Datadog agent status** I check the Datadog agent status running the following command in terminal.
+- I check the Datadog agent status running the following command in terminal.\
-`$ datadog-agent status`
+`$ datadog-agent status`\
 ![alt text](screenshots/agent_status.png)

-- **Datadog agent GUI**
+- **Datadog agent GUI.**
-In order to access the agent's GUI, I run the following command in the terminal.
+- In order to access the agent's GUI, I run the following command in the terminal.\
-`$ datadog-agent launch-gui`
+`$ datadog-agent launch-gui`\
-The GUI successfully opens on http://127.0.0.1:5002/
+- The GUI successfully opens on http://127.0.0.1:5002/\
 ![alt text](screenshots/GUI.png)

 ***RESOURCES***